Acronix98/Superstar/README.md

 # Superstar
-Superstar is a Super Mario Odyssey mod for NSML created by Acronix98.
+Superstar is a Super Mario Odyssey and Super Mario 3D World + Bowser's Fury mod for NSML created by Acronix98.